President Trump's brother, Robert Trump, dies at 71

 Robert Trump died about two weeks shy of his 72nd birthday, Aug.
-26.
+26, a White House spokesperson confirmed to The Hill.

 “It is with heavy heart I share that my wonderful brother, Robert, peacefully passed away tonight,” Trump said in the statement released late Saturday night.